 - If any of the points show infinite resistance, the blower motor resistor has failed.
 Infinite readings denote an open circuit.

-What is a Blower Motor Resistor?
+What is a Blower Motor Resistor and What Does it Do?

-The resistor controls the fan speed of the blower motor and the resulting change in air pressure produced by the movement of the blower fan.
+The blower motor resistor controls the fan speed of the blower motor and the resulting change in air pressure produced by the movement of the blower fan.
 It accomplishes this by regulating the electric current that powers the motor.

-What Does the Blower Motor Resistor Do?
+How Does a Blower Motor Resistor Work?

 What are the Symptoms of a Bad Blower Motor Resistor?